 So far, Rachelle Olden has been to 52 countries, a few in the last year alone.
 Since she can work remotely, she can do her job anywhere and explore as many places as desired—so that’s what she’s doing.
-Olden, Product Marketing Manager on the Microsoft Advertising Experiential Marketing Team, is part of a growing trend of remote workers known as digital nomads.
+Olden, Product Marketing Manager on the Microsoft Advertising Experiential Marketing Team, is part of a growing trend of remote workers known as Digital Nomads, about whom you can learn more in the free Life Reinvented: Emerging Consumer Behaviors e-book.

 You’ve also probably wondered, “Who are these people who travel all the time while working, and how do they do it?”